 Another tip from Eamon at Wayward Wheeler is to “take all loose items e.g. cushions, bags, etc. out of your wheelchair before it goes in the hold.
 It may not be there when you land!”

 Transfer From a Wheelchair

-If this option is not available, two other options are Eagle Lifters and ADAPTS slings.
-Eagle Lifters and ADAPTS slings are designed to safely transfer passengers requiring full assistance to and from wheelchairs and aircraft seats.
+If this option is not available, 2 other options, Eagle Lifters and ADAPTS slings, are designed to safely transfer passengers requiring full assistance to and from wheelchairs and aircraft seats.

 Transfer to the sling and sling placement will be performed inside an empty air-bridge or similar private area.
 Staff members use the sling to negotiate the aircraft aisle, straddle the aircraft seat, and lower the passenger into the seat.